nowitsabby/dark-rpg-nextjs/assets/srd/core/rules.md

 # Opposed Tests

 There are times when a character needs to test himself against a foe, and times like these call for an Opposed test\.
 In an Opposed test, each participant makes his appropriate test normally and whoever succeeds wins the test\.
 If both parties succeed, the party with the most degrees of success wins the test\.
 If the number of successes is equal, then the party with the highest characteristic bonus wins\.
 If there is still a tie, then the lowest die roll wins\.
 Should both parties fail, then one of two things occurs: either the test ends in a stalemate and nothing happens, or both parties re\-roll until there is a clear winner\.
-Either outcome is appropriate and is left to the GM’s discretion\.
+Either outcome is appropriate and is left to the GM's discretion\.

 # Test Difficulty

 No two tests are created equal\.
 Driving an autocarriage across an open field is one thing, while racing through a ruined, debris\-choked underhive while under heavy fire is quite another\.
 Both require Operate \(Surface\) tests, but the latter is demonstrably more difficult than the former\.
 The question, however, is just how much harder is it to drive the autocarriage through the underhive?
-This is where test difficulty and the GM’s discretion come into play\.
+This is where test difficulty and the GM's discretion come into play\.
 While the difficulty of a given test is sometimes clearly stated by the rules, often it is left to the GM to determine just how difficult an action is\.
 Once the difficulty of a task has been determined, the GM needs to consult Table Test Difficulties to find the appropriate modifier\.
 The difficulty modifier is then applied to the governing characteristic associated with the test before the percentile roll is made\.
 Some tests can even require multiple modifiers depending on the various factors involved in the attempt\.
 In these cases, the modifiers are added to create the final bonus or penalty to be applied\.
 Regardless of the source or combined sources, no final bonus can ever exceed \+60 and no final penalty can exceed –60\.
 If no modifier is listed when a test is described, the test begins as Challenging \(\+0\)\.

 ## Test Difficulties
 __DIFFICULTY__ | __TEST MODIFIER__